CEI-lab/ECE3400-2017-teamAlpha/docs/lab3.md

 # Lab 3: Digital Logic
 ## Team Alpha, ECE 3400, Fall 2017

-_Goal: Take at least two external inputs to the FPGA and display them to a screen driver._
+_Goal: Take at least two external inputs to the FPGA and display them to a screen driver.
+Output a sound when done signal is high._

 We decided to connect two toggle switches and show the change in a 2-by-2 grid on the screen.
 Later, this code can be expanded to display the full maze.
 We worked in two sub-teams.
 Team 1 took in data from the switches, Team 2 displayed the array on the screen.
 The following figure shows our task assignment: